 Nebraska has had many different business subsidy programs, beginning in 1987.
-In 201037, these programs awarded nearly \$280 million in tax credits and sales tax refunds - primarily used to reduce state taxes, but also local sales taxes - and over \$350 million in exemptions from property taxes.
-The largest current program is the Nebraska Advantage Act, which in 2010 awarded nearly \$100 million in tax credits, exempted over \$150 million worth of property, and refunded \$12 million of sales tax.
-In 2010, 25 agreements were approved under this program, bringing the total since 2007 to 139.
-The Department of Revenue estimates that the Nebraska Advantage Act created 244 new jobs in FY 10-11 and will create 6,357 jobs through FY 14-15.
+In 2011, these programs awarded \$193 million in tax credits and sales tax refunds - primarily used to reduce state taxes, but also local sales taxes - and exempted \$970 million worth of property from property taxes.
+The largest current program is the Nebraska Advantage Act, which in 2011 awarded nearly \$60 million in tax credits, exempted more than \$790 million worth of property, and refunded \$5.5 million of sales tax.
+In 2011, 15 agreements were approved under this program, bringing the total since 2007 to 143.

-An estimate that could be on the low side indicates that the state foregoes approximately \$4.5 billion on all tax expenditures each year, more than it spends through all General Fund appropriations (Figure 8).38
+Available data suggest that the state foregoes approximately \$6.4 billion on all tax expenditures each year, more than it spends through all General Fund appropriations (Figure 8).